zkxs/jinx/README.md

    each product.
 Any product can grant any role, or even multiple roles!
 If you make a mistake, use `/unlink_product` to fix it.
    For even more ways to link products to roles, check out the rest of the [role management commands](docs/command-reference.md#role-management-commands).
 4. Check your work using `/list_links`
-5. When you're ready, run `/create_post` in the channel of your choosing to have Jinx create a button users can click to register license keys.
+5. When you're ready, run `/create_post <store_name>` in the channel of your choosing to have Jinx create a button users can click to register license keys.
 You may create multiple posts this way.
 If you update your Jinxxy username or profile picture you may want to delete and recreate the post, as it will not automatically update.